SUBSCRIBE TO BAKECLUB!

 Anneka Manning will take you through the process step by step, sharing all of her practical tips and tricks along the way to guarantee success.
 You will have the ability to bake along with her as well as ask any questions that arise as you rub, mix, shape and bake your own ‘cream scones’.
 You will also learn how to adapt the basic recipe to create a range of different scones for any occasion.

 The virtual Live Session will be supported by printable recipes and resources which will become your go-to scone baking kit.
-Anneka will also share a number of recipe variations so that you can use the techniques and tips learnt to create both savoury scrolls and a divine dessert.
+Anneka will also share a number of recipe variations, including gluten-free scones, so that you can use the techniques and tips learnt to create both savoury scrolls and a divine dessert.

 At the end of this class, you will come away not only with new-found skills and confidence but a batch of fresh-from-the-oven warm scones ready for Sunday afternoon tea!